 Another plausible origin for the Iestyn Arms is that they arose with the inversion

 of the original De Clare arms

 for example, from John speed’s 1611 Glamorgan county map, includes a shield at base with chevrons, which, given the context, must be the arms of Iestyn ap Gwrgant.
-The chevrons are emphatically gold in colour!
-The same design, of gold chevrons on a red field, has been adapted for the arms of Cardiff University
+The chevrons, are emphatically gold in colour!
+The same design of gold chevrons on a red field, has been adapted as the arms of Cardiff University,

 but again with distinctly gold, or yellow rather than white, chevrons on the armorial banner borne by the Welsh dragon that features as part of the design.
 The suggestion being that with the passage of time and possible misinterpretation or reinterpretation of the original design, the yellow may have mutated into white in some circumstances but the original pattern being retained in others.

-The arms of Iestyn Ap Gwrgant are also incorporated in to the company
+The arms of Iestyn Ap Gwrgant are also incorporated in the company

 colours, of the eighth company of the Welsh Guards.